 The Students’ Union is home to over 400 sports clubs and societies with a wide range of interests, hobbies and sports to entertain.
 It is also home to a large concert venue, theatre, cafés, and even a swimming pool!

-- The University of the West of England (UWE) – This university has built extensive partnerships with industry leaders and employers in the South West of England and beyond, with placements and internship schemes available throughout the UK and even internationally.
+This university has built extensive partnerships with industry leaders and employers in the South West of England and beyond, with placements and internship schemes available throughout the UK and even internationally.
 Students can gain practical experience in a wide range of industries and sectors alongside their studies at one of the largest higher education providers in the region.